aclark4life/blog/2008/03/06/unix-tips-for-the-elderly/index.rst

     xargs: unterminated quote

 Useless.

-The best fix I've managed to come up with which I couldn't recall hence the blog post, is to replace the beginning and end of the line with quotes to make the shell happy, e.g.
+The best fix I've managed to come up with which I couldn't recall hence the blog post, is to replace the beginning and end of the line with quotes to make the shell happy.
+E.g.

 .. raw:: html